USS Vincennes (CL-64): Operations off Japan & Okinawa, 1945

-Vincennes operated east of Okinawa from 23–25 March, while carriers in TG 58.1 sent off their planes to conduct air strikes against the Japanese on Okinawa.
+Vincennes operated east of Okinawa from 23 to 25 March, while carriers in TG 58.1 sent off their planes to conduct air strikes against the Japanese on Okinawa.
 Two days later, the ship resumed operations east and southeast of the island earmarked for invasion and continued such operations through 5 April.
 On 31 March, two of Vincennes' floatplanes cooperated in rescuing a downed fighter pilot in spite of heavy enemy fire; Lt.
 Evans, commended earlier, received the Distinguished Flying Cross, while Lt. (jg.)
 George A. Greenwood, USNR, and the two rear-seat men all received Air Medals.

 On 1 April, the day of the initial assault on Okinawa, enemy air attacks came thick and fast.
 Ships of TG 58.1 smashed 12 enemy planes into the sea; Vincennes drew three assists in the action.
 At 13:21, the ship experienced her narrowest escape in the war; an enemy aircraft, hit by the ship's gunfire, crashed only 50 ft astern.

 Subsequently, Vincennes operated in various groups of TF 58 off Okinawa, supporting the fast carriers as they hit Okinawa and Kyūshū.
 Frequent and persistent air attacks characterized the three weeks commencing on 7 April, while the invasion of Okinawa proceeded apace.
 CAP fighters shot down many of the attackers, but sometimes the attacks came in such force that ships in the formation would have to lay down barrages of antiaircraft fire to greet the enemy aircraft that had fought their way through the friendly fighters.

 After another replenishment period at Ulithi, Vincennes rejoined the forces off Okinawa, remaining with TG 58.1.
 The light cruiser performed screening duties for the fast carriers as they hit Kyūshū before being ordered to report for duty with the shore bombardment forces off Okinawa on 17 May.
 In company with sister-ship Vicksburg, Vincennes complied and, for 27 of the next 30 days, shelled Japanese targets ashore, both day and night.

 Vincennes' 6 in guns fired 5,836 rounds; her 5 in batteries contributed another 10,583 rounds to the shellings.
 Air spotters and shore fire control spotters recorded the effectiveness of the ship's fire in their subsequent reports: she destroyed a large "disappearing coastal gun" and concentrations of troops; direct hits were scored on mortar positions; destroyed nine gun emplacements; destroyed an ammunition dump with a direct hit; destroyed coastal batteries; and closed off the entrances to at least five caves.
 Her airmen proved a busy lot, Lt.
 Evans earning a gold star in lieu of his second DFC and Lt. (jg.)
 Greenwood earning a DFC; each man flew 10 spotting missions.